beltrachi/automatic_dictionary/README.md

  * Tell me what it does and what would you expect.
  * Error console messages.
 That usually is in "Tools" > "Developer tools" > "Error console".

-If the plugin does something you did not expect it will be helpful if you send us the logs of the plugin (as described in the next section).
+If the plugin does something you did not expect it will be helpful if you send us the logs of the plugin.

 ## Contributors